Scary Movie 4: Plot

-Tom and his children drive in a war between the U.S. military and the aliens.
-Excited by the conflict, Robbie runs away, while the tripod takes Tom and Rachel.
-Back in the village, Henry is killed by the village loon, Ezekiel, who reveals to Cindy that he fathered the Japanese boy, who was killed during Cindy's boxing match.

-Cindy and Brenda are soon taken by the tripod and sent to the bathroom seen in the prologue.
-They get stuck in the Venus flytrap from Saw II.
+Tom and his children drive and find themselves in the middle of a war between the U.S. military and the aliens.
+Excited with the conflict, Robbie runs away, while Tom and Rachel are taken by the triPod.
+Back at the village, Henry is killed by the village loon, Ezekiel, revealing to Cindy that he fathered the Japanese boy, who was killed during Cindy's boxing match.
+Cindy and Brenda are soon taken by the triPod and sent to the bathroom seen in the prologue, and they get stuck into the Venus flytrap.
 Cindy manages to get through the puppet's challenge but is threatened with the safety of Tom and his children, who are put in traps.
 Looking at a toilet with the "heart" nearby, Cindy realizes that the Puppet, through Henry's wife, is the true biological father of the Japanese boy.
 Seeing how far Tom would go to save his children, the Puppet, who realizes his mistakes, apologizes for the invasion and releases them.
-Robbie and Rachel successfully return to their mother, who is revealed to have married a much older man.
+Robbie and Rachel are successfully returned to their mother, who is revealed to have married a much older man.
 Brenda also becomes romantically involved with the Puppet's human brother, Zoltar.

-An epilogue set one month afterwards, narrated by James Earl Jones who is subsequently hit by a bus, reveals Brenda's giving birth to her child with Zoltar, Mahalik and CJ resuming their relationship, and President Harris being content with his duck.
+An epilogue, set one month afterwards, narrated by James Earl Jones, who is subsequently hit by a bus, reveals Brenda's giving birth to her child with Zoltar, Mahalik and CJ resuming their relationship, and President Harris being contented with his duck.
 Meanwhile, Tom appears in The Oprah Winfrey Show and wildly confesses his love for Cindy by jumping around, throwing Cindy across the room, then breaking Oprah's wrists and hitting her with a chair afterwards.